Published in Ocular Surface

 7 min read

-Learn the 40 most relevant ICD-10 dry eye codes optometrists should be aware of and the benefits of additional specificity in clinical notes.
+Learn the 40 most relevant ICD-10 dry eye codes optometrists should be aware of, pearls for clinical notes, and download the cheat sheet with dry eye codes.

 40 Different Dry Eye ICD-10 Codes - How and When to Use Them